sailoog/openplotter-documentation/en/headless.md

 ...
 ```

+Save and eject the SD card, then insert it into the Raspberry Pi.
+Make sure the WiFi dongle is also inserted and power up the Pi.

-After it has finished booting up, there should be a new wifi netwaork called OpenPlotter available.
-Log onto this network using the password "12345678"
+After it has finished booting up, there should be a new WiFi network called *my_boat_network* available.
+Log onto this network using the password *my_secret_password*.